boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 ## MTP

-The RTX 5060 TI responds well to MTP with 2 ways.
+The RTX 5060 TI responds well to MTP with two-token MTP/speculative decoding.

-There is at least 40% throughput increase on Qwen 3.6 27B Dense and Qwen 3.6 35B A3B, it is a major improvement:
+MTP increased throughput by approximately 44% on the 27B dense model and 60% on the 35B A3B model, it is a major improvement:

-- For the dense 27B the user experience is moving from experiments to the low confort zone.
+- For the dense 27B the user experience is moving from experiments to the low comfort zone.
 - For the sparse 35B the throughput is such that agentic job is possible locally.

-The MTP throughput increase is good enough, to start to thing about tuning the model to improve 'knowledge' with less quantification, or having more 'precision' in the KV cache.
+The MTP throughput increase is good enough, to start to think about tuning the model to improve 'knowledge' with less quantization, or having more 'precision' in the KV cache.

 I hope we will see also more smaller dense models with MTP.

 ## Offloading to CPU Memory

 The model is too big to fit the GPU VRAM.
-Offloading works reasonability well for MOE models.
+Offloading works reasonably well for MOE models.
-For this test we are using non MTP and MTP variants with KV cache 4 bits quantification and small 32K tokens :
+For this test we are using non MTP and MTP variants with KV cache 4 bits quantization and small 32K tokens :
 - Qwen3.6-35B-A3B-UD-IQ4_NL_MTP [Link](https://huggingface.co/unsloth/Qwen3.6-35B-A3B-GGUF?show_file_info=Qwen3.6-35B-A3B-UD-IQ4_NL.gguf)
 - Qwen3.6-35B-A3B-UD-IQ4_NL [Link](https://huggingface.co/unsloth/Qwen3.6-35B-A3B-MTP-GGUF?show_file_info=Qwen3.6-35B-A3B-UD-IQ4_NL.gguf)